 Provisional marks and detailed written feedback on assignments will be emailed to you as soon as the first marking is complete, normally within two weeks of submission of the assignment.
-Informal group-wide feedback may also be given through the lecturer's comments during classes or presentations.
+Informal group-wide feedback may also be given through the lecturer's comments during class discussion and class presentations.
 Informal verbal feedback on progress on project work will be provided in classes or tutorials.

-Written feedback from both markers is also provided for the dissertation and will normally be emailed to you after the Examinations Board has met in late November or early December.
+Written feedback is also provided for the final project and will normally be emailed to you after the Examinations Board has met in December.